JacobGraver/Recipe-Database/README.md

 I created the data structure that I am going to go with.

 I am going to start out making it as a command line application.
 Then later will make it into a full gui app.

+I have made the add recipe function now but I have not tested it just yet.
+It *should work but I want to test it with my wife.